-Looking for interesting facts about the Philippines?
+Looking for interesting and fun facts about the Philippines?
 Read on to discover fascinating information about this Southeast Asian country.

 The richness of the culture and nature here is unmistakable!
 And I can highly recommend visiting the Philippines.

 But, whether you are planning a trip here or just want to know more about this beautiful and diverse country, below are 20 facts about the Philippines that should give you a little perspective.

 1. The Philippines Consists of More Than 7,000 Islands

 The official count is 7,641, which makes it among the largest archipelagos on the planet.

 The most interesting part, though, is that most of those islands are unnamed on international maps.
 Locals might know their way around the island they grew up on, but outsider knowledge of most of the islands is pretty limited.